Pol4720/2048-PD-Project/README.md

 # 2048-PD-Project

-## ▎2048 Game in Haskell
+## 2048 Game in Haskell

-## Descripción
+## Description

 + This repository contains a fully implemented version of the popular game 2048, developed as a final project for a declarative programming course.
 Built using Haskell, this project showcases functional programming principles and leverages Haskell's powerful type system.

-## Estructura del Proyecto
+## Project Structure

 ### game/

-+ **stack.yaml**: Archivo de configuración para Stack, que incluye las dependencias necesarias para compilar y ejecutar el juego.
++ **stack.yaml**: Configuration file for Stack, including the dependencies needed to compile and run the game.

+#### assets/

+This folder stores all the resources used in the game.

++ **images/**: Images used in the game (e.g., tile sprites).
++ **sounds/**: Sound files for effects or background music.
++ **fonts/**: Fonts used to display text in the game.

 #### app/

-+ **Main.hs**: Este es el punto de entrada del programa.
-Aquí se inicializa el juego, se configuran los bucles de eventos y se inicia la ejecución.
++ **Main.hs**: This is the entry point of the program.
+Here the game is initialized, event loops are set up, and execution begins.

 #### src/

-Esta carpeta contiene el código fuente del juego.

-+ **Game/**: Contiene la lógica principal del juego.
-  + **Game.hs**: Controlador principal que gestiona el estado del juego y las interacciones entre los diferentes componentes.
-  + **GameLogic.hs**: Implementa la lógica del juego, como mover y fusionar los tiles, así como verificar si el jugador ha ganado o perdido.
-  + **Grid.hs**: Representa el tablero del juego, incluyendo la inicialización y actualización de la misma.
-  + **Tile.hs**: Define la estructura de un tile en el juego, incluyendo su valor y posición.
-  + **Score.hs**: Maneja el sistema de puntuación del juego.

-+ **Graphics/**: Maneja la parte gráfica del juego.
-  + **Graphics.hs**: Configuraciones generales relacionadas con la biblioteca Gloss.
-  + **Render.hs**: Funciones para renderizar el tablero, los tiles y otros elementos visuales en pantalla.
-  + **InputHandler.hs**: Gestiona los eventos de entrada del usuario, como pulsaciones de teclas.
+This folder contains the game's source code.

++ **Game/**: Contains the main game logic.
+  + **Game.hs**: Main controller that manages the game state and interactions between different components.
+  + **GameLogic.hs**: Implements the game logic, such as moving and merging tiles, as well as checking if the player has won or lost.
+  + **Grid.hs**: Represents the game board, including its initialization and updates.
+  + **Tile.hs**: Defines the structure of a tile in the game, including its value and position.
+  + **Score.hs**: Manages the game's scoring system.

++ **Graphics/**: Handles the graphical part of the game.
+  + **Graphics.hs**: General configurations related to the Gloss library.
+  + **Render.hs**: Functions to render the board, tiles, and other visual elements on the screen.
+  + **InputHandler.hs**: Manages user input events, such as key presses.

-+ **Config/**: Contiene configuraciones generales del juego.
++ **Config/**: Contains general game configurations.
-  + **Config.hs**: Define constantes y configuraciones como el tamaño de el tablero, colores, etc.
+  + **Config.hs**: Defines constants and configurations such as board size, colors, etc.

 #### tests/

-Esta carpeta contiene pruebas unitarias y pruebas de integración para asegurar la calidad del código.

-+ **GameTests.hs**: Pruebas relacionadas con la lógica del juego.
-+ **GraphicsTests.hs**: Pruebas relacionadas con la parte gráfica.

-### assets/

-Esta carpeta almacena todos los recursos utilizados en el juego.

-+ **images/**: Imágenes que se utilizarán en el juego (por ejemplo, sprites de los tiles).
-+ **sounds/**: Archivos de sonido para efectos o música de fondo.
-+ **fonts/**: Fuentes utilizadas para mostrar texto en el juego.
+This folder contains unit tests and integration tests to ensure code quality.

++ **GameTests.hs**: Tests related to the game logic.
++ **GraphicsTests.hs**: Tests related to the graphical part.

-#### Otros Archivos
+#### Other Files

-+ **README.md**: Este archivo proporciona información sobre el proyecto, su estructura y cómo ejecutarlo.

-### Desarrollo y Ejecución

-Para desarrollar y ejecutar  usando Visual Studio Code (VSCode), se necesitan algunas extensiones y herramientas específicas.
-A continuación, se detallan los requisitos y las vías de instalación desde la terminal.
++ **README.md**: This file provides information about the project, its structure, and how to run it.

+### Development and Execution

+To develop and run the game using Visual Studio Code (VSCode), you need some specific extensions and tools.
+Below are the requirements and installation methods from the terminal.

-#### ▎Requisitos
+#### Requirements

-1. Haskell Platform: Necesitas tener Haskell instalado en tu sistema.
-Esto incluye el compilador GHC y el gestor de paquetes Cabal.

-2. Extensiones de VSCode:

-   • Haskell Language Server: Proporciona soporte para la edición de Haskell, incluyendo autocompletado, verificación de tipos y más.
+1. Haskell Platform: You need to have Haskell installed on your system.
+This includes the GHC compiler and the Cabal package manager.

+2. VSCode Extensions:

+   • Haskell Language Server: Provides support for Haskell editing, including autocompletion, type checking, and more.

-   • Haskell Syntax Highlighting: Mejora la legibilidad del código Haskell con resaltado de sintaxis.
+   • Haskell Syntax Highlighting: Enhances the readability of Haskell code with syntax highlighting.

-   • Code Runner (opcional): Permite ejecutar fragmentos de código directamente desde el editor.

-#### ▎Instalación de Requerimientos

-▎1.
-Instalación de Haskell

-Dependiendo de tu sistema operativo, puedes instalar Haskell utilizando GHCup, que es una herramienta recomendada para gestionar las instalaciones de Haskell.
-Aquí te muestro cómo hacerlo:
+   • Code Runner (optional): Allows you to run code snippets directly from the editor.

+#### Installation of Requirements

+1. Installing Haskell

+Depending on your operating system, you can install Haskell using GHCup, which is a recommended tool for managing Haskell installations.
+Here is how to do it:

-▎En macOS o Linux
+On macOS or Linux

-Abre la terminal y ejecuta:
+Open the terminal and run:

 `curl --proto '=https' --tlsv1.2 -sSf <https://get.haskellstack.org/> | sh`

-Esto instalará Stack, que es un gestor de proyectos para Haskell y también instalará GHC y Cabal si no están presentes.
+This will install Stack, which is a project manager for Haskell and will also install GHC and Cabal if they are not present.

-▎En Windows
+On Windows

-Puedes usar el instalador de GHCup disponible en su página oficial (<https://www.haskell.org/downloads/>).
-Descarga el instalador y sigue las instrucciones.

-▎2.
-Instalación de Extensiones de VSCode

-Una vez que tengas VSCode instalado, puedes instalar las extensiones necesarias desde la terminal o directamente desde la interfaz gráfica.
+You can use the GHCup installer available on its official page (<https://www.haskell.org/downloads/>).
+Download the installer and follow the instructions.

+2. Installing VSCode Extensions

+Once you have VSCode installed, you can install the necessary extensions from the terminal or directly from the graphical interface.

-▎Desde la terminal
+From the terminal

-Si tienes la línea de comandos de VSCode (code) configurada, puedes usar los siguientes comandos:
+If you have the VSCode command line (code) set up, you can use the following commands:

 `code --install-extension haskell.haskell`

 `code --install-extension formulahendry.code-runner`

-▎Desde la Interfaz Gráfica
+From the Graphical Interface

-1. Abre VSCode.
+1. Open VSCode.

-2. Ve a la sección de extensiones (puedes usar el atajo Ctrl + Shift + X).
+2. Go to the extensions section (you can use the shortcut Ctrl + Shift + X).

-3. Busca "Haskell" y selecciona "Haskell Language Server" para instalarlo.
+3. Search for "Haskell" and select "Haskell Language Server" to install it.

-4. Busca "Code Runner" e instálalo si lo deseas.
+4. Search for "Code Runner" and install it if you want.

-▎Configuración del Proyecto

-Una vez que tengas todo instalado:

-1. Abre el proyecto y navega hasta game en VSCode:
+Project Configuration

+Once you have everything installed:

+1. Open the project and navigate to the game folder in VSCode:

    `code .`

-2. Instala las dependencias necesarias ejecutando:
+2. Install the necessary dependencies by running:

    `stack setup`

    `stack build`

-▎Ejecución del Juego

-Para ejecutar el juego, puedes usar:
+Running the Game

+To run the game, you can use:

 `stack run`

-Esto compilará y ejecutará la aplicación Haskell.

-## Cómo Ejecutar el Juego

-Sigue estos pasos:

-1. Clona este repositorio en tu máquina local.
-2. Navega a la carpeta del proyecto.
-3. Ejecuta stack setup para configurar GHC y las dependencias.
-4. Ejecuta stack run para iniciar el juego.
+This will compile and run the Haskell application.

+## How to Run the Game

+Follow these steps:

+1. Clone this repository to your local machine.
+2. Navigate to the project folder.
+3. Run `stack setup` to configure GHC and dependencies.
+4. Run `stack run` to start the game.

-¡Disfruta jugando 2048 en Haskell!
+Enjoy playing 2048 in Haskell!